OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 **Notice:**
 As described above, the Ubuntu_ ``grubx64.efi`` bootloader_ does not honor the use of subfolders and is hardcoded to download the file path ``/grub/grub.cfg``.
+A possible solution is to soft-link that file path so that it points to the Ubuntu_ subfolder.

 .. _vmlinuz: https://en.wikipedia.org/wiki/Vmlinux